CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 ### Lab Prerequisites

-Follow the pre-requisite steps described in the document: **00 - AppInADay Lab Overview.pdf** , that is included in the lab package.
+Follow the pre-requisite steps described in the **Lab Overview and Pre-requisites** (Page 1 of lab guide).
 Before beginning this lab, confirm that you have provisioned an environment where you will save your apps, flows and database entities.

 **IMPORTANT:** Do not proceed before going through the lab pre-requisite steps